TimErrington/varcall_umich/README.md

 - ***INDEX***: Reference Index Name as mentioned under the section 'Reference Genome to be used for pipeline'. e.g: In config file; under the section [KPNIH1], mention the attributes REF_NAME and REF_PATH for reference fasta filename and path to the reference fasta file resp.
 The section name KPNIH1 is required by the INDEX argument.
 - config: Path to your customized config file.
 Make sure the section names are similar to the default config file.
+- Make sure all the executables and dependencies are placed in bin folder supplied with binbase option under section [bin_path].
+- Add the required perl libraries(such as in the case of vcftools) PERL5LIB environment variable.
+- Currently, The pipeline supports BWA aligner(mem algorithm) for aligning reads to the reference genome and samtools for variant calling.
+- Parameters for each tools can be customised under the 'tool_parameter' attribute of each tool in config file.

 <br>